Program Delivery:

 Transfer Credits:

 Courses and academic work completed outside of St. Bede’s maybe considered for transfer credit for courses to be taken at St. Bede’s—these external courses are evaluated for the relevant program and degree level, and content.
-Please note that St. Bede’s, and institutions of higher education in general, cannot or require other institutions to accept their courses as transfer credits—notwithstanding articulation agreements, or memoranda of understanding.
+Please note that St. Bede’s, and institutions of higher education in general, cannot require other institutions to accept their courses as transfer credits—notwithstanding articulation agreements, or memoranda of understanding.
+There is a maximum number or percentage of credits that can be accepted and applied to programs.

 Tuition: